 I studied at the Norwich School of Art and Design and at Royal Holloway UOL, before completing a PhD in Creative and Critical Writing at the University of East Anglia in 2012.
-I have published two poetry collections with Faber & Faber: 81 Austerities (2012), and Kim Kardashian’s Marriage (2015).
-My first work of fiction, Safe Mode, was published by Test Centre in 2017.
-I am interested in small presses and I am the author of several limited-edition poetry titles, including Standard Twin Fantasy (Egg Box, 2014) and True Colours (After Hours, 2016).
-From 2015–2017 I was Writer-in-Residence at the University of Edinburgh, and since 2015 I have run the poetry micropublisher If a Leaf Falls Press, which has released over 50 titles to date.
-My research interests include contemporary poetry and ‘post-internet’ poetics, found text and appropriation, conceptual writing, small presses and innovative publishing, form and procedure in poetry and prose, imitation and plagiarism, autofiction and experimental fiction, book arts, and post-internet art and writing generally, especially the effects of technology on literary style, genre and form.
+I have published three poetry collections with Faber & Faber, forming a loose trilogy of process-derived works: 81 Austerities (2012), Kim Kardashian’s Marriage (2015), and After Fame (2020).
+A book of prose, Safe Mode, was published by Test Centre in 2017.
+I am interested in small presses and have published several limited-edition poetry titles, including Standard Twin Fantasy (Egg Box, 2014), True Colours (After Hours, 2016), and Old Poem (A6 Books, 2019).
+From 2015–2017 I was Writer-in-Residence at the University of Edinburgh, and since 2015 I have run the micropublisher If a Leaf Falls Press, which has released over 60 titles to date.
+My research interests include contemporary poetry and ‘post-internet’ poetics, found text and appropriation, conceptual writing, small presses and innovative publishing, form and procedure in poetry and prose, imitation and plagiarism, autofiction and experimental fiction, book arts, and post-digital publishing and writing generally, especially the effects of technology on literary style, genre and form.

 - Riviere, Sam (2017).
 Safe Mode.
 Test Centre.